ethereum/ethereum-org/views/content/geth.md

     eth --frontier -b --genesis path/to/genesis.json -i

-The first time you start geth you will be presented with a license.
-Before you can use geth you must accept this license, please read it careful.
+The first time you start the command line you will be presented with a license.
+Before you can use them, you **must** accept this license, please read it careful.

 **ATTENTION: If you just want to test the technology and play around, DON'T USE THE MAIN NETWORK.
 Read further to find out how to deploy a private test network without spending your ether.**